 About half of people with cancer receive radiation therapy, or radiotherapy.
 For some patients, radiation is one of many types of cancer treatments.
 For others, it is the only treatment given.

 Radiation treatment shrinks, slows the growth and, over time, kills cancer cells.
 One side effect, however, is that healthy tissues in the area that receive radiation also may be destroyed.
 An important goal during radiation therapy is eating enough to maintain your weight and keep up your strength.
 You also need to ensure that your body gets the nutrition it needs to promote the regrowth of healthy tissues.

 An Added Focus on Healthy Eating

 During radiation therapy, it is important to focus on making nutritious choices.
 In addition, your calorie and protein needs may be higher during treatment.

 It is not uncommon for radiation therapy to zap your energy and lessen your appetite.
 Many patients feel nauseous, which also dampens the desire to eat.
-Your body needs a certain amount of calories to maintain health and may require extra calories to regenerate healthy tissues.
+Your body needs a certain number of calories to maintain health and may require extra calories to regenerate healthy tissues.

 Carbohydrates and Fats

 Aim to get most of the calories you need from healthy carbohydrate-containing foods, including vegetables, fruits, and whole grains.
-Also select sources of healthy fats such as avocados, seeds, fatty fishes, nuts and vegetable oils.
+Also select sources of healthful unsaturated fats such as avocados, seeds, fatty fishes, nuts and vegetable oils.

 During radiation therapy, you need to get enough protein to keep your immune system working well and support the repair of body tissue.
 It is not uncommon for patients to need extra protein.
 A registered dietitian nutritionist might suggest, for example, that you add more milk, cheese and eggs to your daily eating plan.
 Or, increase your servings of beans, lean meats, fish and poultry.